What is counselling?

 What does the Counsellor do?

-The Counsellor’s role is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
-The Counsellor does not give advice, make decisions for you or make judgements about your situation.
+My role as your counsellor is to provide you with a safe, confidential, non-judgemental space to talk; listen and respond in a supportive way with empathy, to help you find out why you feel as you do; to help you explore what choices there are for you in order for you to feel more at peace with yourself and your life.
+I do not give advice, make decisions for you or make judgements about your situation.

 What is expected of you the Client?